pgiacalo/PCB_Reverse_Engineering_Tool/README.md

 ### Project Dependencies
 - Runtime: `react`, `react-dom`, `react-colorful`, `lucide-react`
 - Dev: `vite`, `typescript`, ESLint tooling, `gh-pages` (for manual Pages deploy)

-Note: Previously included canvas libraries (`fabric`, `konva`, `react-konva`) have been removed to avoid transitive deprecation warnings and are not required by this project.

 ### Step-by-Step Installation